tmtsoftware/csw/docs/src/main/getting-started.md

 1.  `cd`  to an empty folder.
 2. Run the following command  `sbt new tmtsoftware/csw.g8`.
 This pulls the ‘csw’ template from GitHub.
     If above command fails to pull template, then try running with full path `sbt new https://github.com/tmtsoftware/csw.g8`
 3. Provide input details when prompted.
-Follow [readme.md](https://github.com/tmtsoftware/csw.g8/blob/master/README.md) for detailed information about input parameters.
+Follow the template [readme.md](https://github.com/tmtsoftware/csw.g8/blob/master/README.md) for detailed information about input parameters.

-4. Let’s take a look at what just got generated:
+Let’s take a look at what just got generated:

-For example, project was created with default parameters, then complete project structure looks like this:
+In this example, a project was created with default parameters.
+The complete project structure looks like this:

 1. As you can see in below snapshot, template will create three projects:
     - `galil-assembly`